Cart

 Performance

 This is the most important aspect.
 You buy an arcade stick because you want to better your game.
-This means that it does not matter how an arcade stick looks as long as it gives you the results that you desire.
+This means that it does not matter how an arcade stick looks as long as it gives you the results you desire.
 When it comes to hardware, arcade sticks that perform well usually have good hardware, resulting in a win-win situation.

 Specs

-After confirming that an arcade stick is compatible with the platform of your choice, generally speaking, you should be looking for an arcade stick with an average size and weight that make it comfortable on both your lap and also a table.
-If you had to pick between lap and table, it is best to go with the arcade stick that is more comfortable on your lap as your lap is what you will consistently have to place your arcade stick on when you scour the globe competing in tournaments or simply going to your friend’s house for some games.
+If you have to pick between lap and table, it is best to go with the arcade stick that is more comfortable on your lap as your lap is what you will consistently have to place your arcade stick on when you scour the globe competing in tournaments or simply go to your friend’s place for some games.

-However, you might have a specific requirement such as small size and light weight.
-Reasons can range from wanting a side arcade stick that you can take to your friend’s house with ease to not wanting to exceed baggage limitations at the airport.
-Finally, although most arcade sticks have long cables, you might have a specific requirement if you like to sit a certain distance away from the monitor.
-Although rare, some arcade sticks are actually wireless, but input lag and reliability are a concern for most serious fighting gamers.
+Now, you might have specific requirements such as a small size and light weight.
+Reasons can range from wanting a secondary arcade stick that you can take to your friend’s place with ease to not wanting to exceed your airline’s baggage weight limit.

 Joystick

-Apart from the buttons, the highlight of an arcade stick’s performance is the joystick.
-Whether it is the Japanese style or the Korean style, and whether the gate is square or octagonal, it should be flexible but not loose.
-It should also not be stiff.
-It should not rush to go back to neutral once you let go of the joystick after inputting a direction.
+The joystick should also not be stiff.
+It should not rush to go back to neutral once you let go of it after inputting a direction.
 In addition, it should not expect you to hit up or down perfectly in order to register an up or down input.
-That is because you will often find yourself jumping back and forth unintentionally when all you wanted to do was jump up, for example.

 Buttons

-What separates good buttons from bad buttons is how much bounce they have.
-You want the buttons to be pressed only when you mean to press them, not when you simply rest your fingers on them.
-In addition, you do not want to have to smash them to register an input.
-There should be adequate travel distance to avoid the two aforementioned instances, and you should be given enough feedback that you actually pressed a button.
+What usually separates good buttons from bad buttons is how much travel distance they have.
+You want the buttons to be pressed only when you mean to press them, not when you just rest your fingers on them.

 Layout

-There should be ample space for you to rest your wrists on.
-In fact, whether or not your wrists are receiving support can make or break your arcade stick experience.
-In addition, the overall layout of the components of the arcade stick should be optimized for your comfort.
-That includes the distance from the buttons to the joystick, their distance to the edges of the arcade stick, and so on.
-Two common layouts are the Vewlix and Noir layouts.
+The overall layout of the components of the arcade stick should be optimized for your comfort.
+That includes the distance from the joystick to the buttons, their distance to the edges of the arcade stick, and so on.

 Storage

-The best type seems to be when there is a button that allows the arcade stick to fully open, revealing a big storage space inside.
-Otherwise, there can be a compartment with a magnetic door.
-If not, a standard door can be present, but it is usually at risk of breakage after overuse.
-Some arcade sticks have handles that allow the carriage of them like a bag.
+On the other hand, there can be a compartment with a magnetic door.
+If not, a standard door can be present, but it is usually at risk of breaking from overuse.
+Some arcade sticks have handles to carry them like a bag.

 Modding